 Full-text scholarly articles are generally available in subject-specific databases and general research databases like Academic Search Complete.
 These databases can include journal articles, conference proceedings, and other information types published in related academic subjects or disciplines.

 2. First we’ll look at a search result with a link to the full-text article.
-The “PDF Full Text” will take us directly to the full-text article.
+The “Access Now (PDF)” link will take us directly to the full-text article.

-3. From the full-text PDF view of this article, click on “results list” to return to the full list of your search results.
+3. From the full-text PDF view of this article, select the “back arrow” icon to return to the full list of your search results.

 4. Most results in Academic Search Complete do NOT have a direct link to the full text, but access may be available through the UW Libraries Search system.
-Click on the “Check for Full Text” purple and gold icon to find access to an article that is not available through Academic Search Complete.
+Select the “Access now” button and a new tab will open viewing the UW Libraries Search page for this article title that is illustrated in Step 5.

 There may be a few more steps to access the full-text of this article...